Buying souvenirs to take back home from the UK? For yourself or for friends and family. Where to go to get them, in London and around the country.

 Famous Shops - Fortnum and Mason, food hall - Harrods - London

 Personally I rate it more as a place to visit than as a place to buy souvenirs from, though many of things you can buy have "Fortnum and Mason" on the high-end packaging which in itself is a reason to buy souvenirs from there.
-There are many food programmes on British tv and many comparative analyses of "what is the best <food we're testing today>" with a range of products at various price points.
+There are many food programmes on British tv and many comparative analyses of "what is the best food we're testing today" with a range of products at various price points.
 Fortnum and Mason often figure in these, though I can't recall them ever coming top in anything other than price.
 They tend to do ok, but cost more than those than come above them in the taste tests.
-If it's better value for money and better tasting quality food you want, go to Waitrose or Mark's and Spencer - who also have many stores across the country and not just in London.
+If it's better value for money and better tasting quality food you want, go to Waitrose or Mark's and Spencer - who have many stores across the country and not just in London.